 01 of 05

 Several years ago, cases of avian flu made the news around the world, and recently they have again been popping up in the headlines.
-While most of the cases focused on involve birds that are raised as food, pet bird owners should know that avian flu can affect birds of any species -- meaning that parrots and other commonly kept pet birds are also at risk of contracting it if exposed.
+While most of the cases focused on involve birds that are raised as food, pet bird owners should know that avian flu can affect birds of any species—meaning that parrots and other commonly kept pet birds are also at risk of contracting it if exposed.
 While the risk of exposure to captive pets is considered minimal, there are things that can be done to further protect your feathered friend from this deadly pathogen.
-Check out this article on avian flu for more information.

 02 of 05